hyperledger/iroha-2-docs/src/guide/security/storing-cryptographic-keys.md

 ### Using a Mnemonic Phrase

 Alternatively, you can memorize a private key as a series of words, known as a _mnemonic phrase_.
 This method, used in many wallets, requires remembering around 25 specific words.
-You can generate these words using the [XKCD password generator](https://xkpasswd.net/s/).
+Most password managers, including the previously discussed KeePassXC, offer mnemonic passphrase generation.